lucashlaing/cse15l-lab-reports/lab-report-1.md

 ![Image](CatNoArg.png)

 The working directory was `/home/lecture1` when the code was run. `cat` did not print any output unless something else was typed into the terminal.
 It would then output exactly what you would type into it.
-This is an error because `cat` is supposed to print out the contents inside a file but without any file passed to it, it could only repeat whatever output you pass in.
+Looking into cat without an argument, I realized that some developers use it to get rid of any formatting done to text.
+Some more research also tells me that it was more useful in the past with the first computers.
+I had to press `Crtl + c` to escape from this, which terminated the program.

 ## `cat` with directory as argument